-Existing research to mitgate this disparity has mainly focused on dialectal adaptation targeting individual dialects of interest \cite{ziems-etal-2022-value, garcia2022using, multi-value, sun2022dialect}.
-This approach is a powerful first step, but has key limitations as English alone has 77 recognized variants which themselves vary internally~\citep{asr2020Koenecke, demszky2021learning}.
-However, prior adaptation methods would require high accuracy dialect identification systems for real world use even if separate systems are designed for each dialect.
-Such systems are not yet available for dialects and related languages ~\citep{malmasi-etal-2016-discriminating, Aepli2023FindingsOT, chakravarthi-etal-2021-findings-vardial, aepli-etal-2022-findings}.
-Alternatively, a more direct approach involves training the model using a combination of various dialect variants in a multi-task learning manner \cite{10.1023/A:1007379606734, liu-etal-2019-multi}.
+Existing research to mitigate this disparity has mainly focused on dialectal adaptation targeting individual dialects of interest \cite{ziems-etal-2022-value, garcia2022using, multi-value, sun2022dialect}.
+This approach is a powerful first step, but it has key limitations of missing connectedness among dialects; for instance, English alone has 77 recognized variants that vary internally ~\citep{asr2020Koenecke, demszky2021learning}.
+Prior adaptation methods also require highly accurate dialect identification systems for real-world uses, leading to the development of separate systems for different dialects.
+Such separate systems are not yet available for many dialects and related languages ~\citep{malmasi-etal-2016-discriminating, Aepli2023FindingsOT, chakravarthi-etal-2021-findings-vardial, aepli-etal-2022-findings}.
+Alternative approaches train models using a combination of various dialect variants in a multi-task learning manner \cite{10.1023/A:1007379606734, liu-etal-2019-multi}.
 However, this approach requires training new models for dialectal NLP from scratch simultaneously with data from all desired dialects.
-This repeated training process is prohibitive, especially given the trend towards larger language models with costs upwards of millions of dollars\footnote{\url{https://lambdalabs.com/blog/demystifying-gpt-3}}.
-Thus, there is a pressing need for an effective and extensible approach which can adapt existing models to the multi-dialectal setting.
+This training process is prohibitive, especially given the trend towards larger language models with costs upwards of millions of dollars\footnote{\url{https://lambdalabs.com/blog/demystifying-gpt-3}}.
+Thus, there is a pressing need for an effective and extensible approach that can adapt existing models to the multi-dialectal setting.

-Previous works have developed a collection of lexical and morphosyntactic features that describe the differences between \SAE{} and various other English dialects~\cite{ewave, multi-value}.
+Previous linguistic works have developed a collection of lexical and morphosyntactic features that describe the differences between \SAE{} and various other English dialects~\cite{ewave, multi-value}.
 Many dialects can be described by this common set of features or linguistic rules, with each dialect expressing a subset of the feature space.
-In addition, dialects are not deterministic speech patterns but rather ranges of acceptable use of these features that speakers adjust based on social and personal contexts \cite{multi-value, asr2020Koenecke, demszky2021learning}.
+In addition, dialects are not deterministic speech patterns but rather ranges of acceptable use of these features that speakers adjust based on social contexts \cite{multi-value, asr2020Koenecke, demszky2021learning}.
 As a result, dialects do not neatly fit into predefined categories.